 - Helena Chemical Co. v.
 Wilkins, 47 S.W.3d 486, 499 (Tex.
 2001), the Court held that a plant scientist and consultant was qualified and his testimony reliable on the issue of suitability of grain sorghum seed for dry land farming and its susceptibility to charcoal rot disease. - Guadalupe-Blanco River Authority v.
 Kraft, 77 S.W.3d 805, 808 (Tex.
-2002), the Supreme Court rejected the testimony of a real estate appraiser due

-- to flawed methodology when the comparable sales used by the appraiser "were not comparable to the condemned easement as a matter of law." - Exxon Pipeline Co. v.
+2002), the Supreme Court rejected the testimony of a real estate appraiser due to flawed methodology when the comparable sales used by the appraiser "were not comparable to the condemned easement as a matter of law." - Exxon Pipeline Co. v.
 Zwahr, 88 S.W.3d 623 (Tex.
-2002), the Court ruled inadmissible real estate valuation testimony relating to a condemned parcel of land, where the expert calculated his value based on the condemnation project which, under the project-enhancement rule, is not a value for which a landowner may recover. - Rehabilitative Care Systems of America v.
+2002), the Court ruled inadmissible real estate valuation testimony relating to a condemned parcel of land, where the expert calculated his value based on the condemnation project which, under the project-enhancement rule, is not a value for which a landowner may recover.

+- Rehabilitative Care Systems of America v.
 Davis, 73 S.W.3d 233, 234 (Tex.
-2002), the Court issued a short per curiam opinion on denial of petition for review, indicating that expert testimony is required to establish the appropriate standard of care for a claim of negligent-supervision of a physical therapist. - On May 30, 2002, the Supreme Court granted review in Humble Sand & Gravel, Inc. v.
-Gomez, No., 01-0652 (orally argued on Oct.
-30, 2002), to consider among other things whether the trial court erroneously excluded expert testimony in a products liability case. - On March 6, 2003, the Supreme Court granted review in Volkswagen of America Inc. v.
-Ramirez, No. 02-0557 (orally argued April 23, 2003), to consider, among other things, whether an accident reconstruction expert's testimony should have been excluded. - On June 26, 2003, the Supreme Court granted review in FFE Transportation Services, Inc. v.
-Fulgham, No. 02-1097 (orally argued Oct.
-29, 2003), to consider among other things the correct standard for determining when expert testimony is required. - On September 25, 2003, the Supreme Court granted review in Alexander v.
-Turtur & Associates, Inc., No. 02-1009 (orally argued Dec.
-3, 2003), to decide whether expert testimony was necessary to establish causation in a litigation-related legal malpractice case.
-The Court will also consider whether the evidence is legally sufficient to support a finding of causation, and whether the evidence is legally sufficient to support the damage finding. - On July 2, 2004, the Supreme Court granted review in Mack Trucks Inc. v.
-Elizabeth Tamez, et al., No. 03-0526 (pet. granted July 2, 2004), to address the issues of (1) whether the trial court erroneously excluded expert opinion that the petitioner claims used methodology that failed to account for other possible causes of a tanker-truck fire besides a fuel-system defect and (2) whether erred in refusing to hold a second hearing by way of a bill of exception to reconsider excluding the expert.
+2002), the Court issued a short per curiam opinion on denial of petition for review, indicating that expert testimony is required to establish the appropriate standard of care for a claim of negligent-supervision of a physical therapist. - Volkswagen of America Inc. v.
+Ramirez, 2004 WL 3019227 (Tex.
+2004), the Court ruled that an accident reconstruction expert's testimony constituted no evidence of causation. - FFE Transportation Services, Inc. v.
+Fulgham, No. 02-1097 (Tex.
+Dec.
+31, 2004) [2004 WL 3019223], the Court held that the trial court's decision, on whether expert testimony is required to establish negligence, is subject to de novo review, not abuse of discretion review. - Alexander v.
+Turtur & Associates, Inc., 146 S.W.3d 113 (Tex.
+2004), the Court held that expert testimony was necessary to establish causation in a litigation-related legal malpractice case.
+The Court also held that a legal malpractice claim raised in an amended pleading did not relate back to the original pleading, for statute of limitation purposes, because the new claim was distinct and different from the previously-alleged claim. - On July 2, 2004, the Supreme Court granted review in Mack Trucks Inc. v.
+Elizabeth Tamez, et al., No. 03-0526, to address the issues of (1) whether the trial court erroneously excluded expert opinion that the petitioner claims used methodology that failed to account for other possible causes of a tanker-truck fire besides a fuel-system defect and (2) whether the trial court erred in refusing to hold a second hearing by way of a bill of exception to reconsider excluding the expert.

 XXIV.
 ATTORNEYS IN LITIGATION.

-A. CIVIL LAWYERS.
+A. Civil Lawyers.